 Sleep, everybody, sleep.

-The train stopped and we faced the unknown of Terezin together.
+The train stopped and we faced the unknown of Terezín together.

 Rudi circles his fist to close and we stop singing.
 Greta’s face shines with determination.
 She will sing on the transport like Mama did.
 I know she will.
 I wonder if I would have the courage in her place.